 Teachers will be taken on a special guided tour of the Museum and its archives, and will have an opportunity to join a growing network of professional educators for ongoing development.
 Teachers of the Holocaust will also have the opportunity to hear from a panel of Holocaust survivors, and engage critically in testimony as an historical source.

-The Sydney Jewish Museum is a New South Wales Institute of Teachers endorsed provider of professional development for the maintenance of accreditation at Professional Competence.
+The Sydney Jewish Museum is a NESA-endorsed provider of professional development for the maintenance of accreditation at Professional Competence.

 Literature and film are unique ways for students to engage emotionally and intellectually with the Holocaust.
-Different kinds of narratives provide us with different types of information, and raise important questions: are there moral and ethical limits that should be placed on such representation?
-Can fiction add to our understanding of an historical period – and if so, how?
+Different kinds of narratives provide us with different types of knowledge and raise important questions: are there moral and ethical limits that should be placed on such representations?
+Does fiction add to our understanding of an historical period – and if so, how?
 Is the Holocaust beyond representation?

 Teachers!
 We invite you to join the cadre of Australian teachers who have become expert Holocaust educators by training at Yad Vashem’s International School for Holocaust Studies in Jerusalem.
 The Sydney Jewish Museum offers two scholarships, covering all expenses for this course.
 Participants gain a detailed and in-depth understanding of the history of the Holocaust, as well as the tools and techniques of how to teach it.
 Leading historians will share the results of their latest research, Expert educators will introduce the pedagogical and age appropriate approaches on how to teach the Holocaust.

 Connect with fellow teachers and Museum educators to build a conversation about teaching history and the Holocaust in the classroom.

 Join our new SJM Learning group on Facebook to continue to conversation online.